-Garden Grove is a city located in California.
-With a 2020 population of 170,328, it is the 31st largest city in California and the 156th largest city in the United States.
-Garden Grove is currently declining at a rate of -0.68% annually and its population has decreased by -0.32% since the most recent census, which recorded a population of 170,883 in 2010.
-Garden Grove reached it's highest population of 174,805 in 2016.
-Spanning over 18 miles, Garden Grove has a population density of 9,485 people per square mile.
+Garden Grove is a city located in Orange County California.
+With a 2020 population of 172,163, it is the 32nd largest city in California and the 164th largest city in the United States.
+Garden Grove is currently growing at a rate of 0.06% annually but its population has decreased by -0.37% since the most recent census, which recorded a population of 172,800 in 2020.
+Spanning over 18 miles, Garden Grove has a population density of 9,587 people per square mile.

 Garden Grove is located in Orange County, California about 35 miles southeast of Los Angeles.
 Garden Grove is one of 24 cities and communities in Greater Los Angeles with a population of more than 100,000, ranking 9th in the metro area in terms of population.

 Garden Grove is an Asian majority city and it's 7th among top cities of at least 100,000 people with the highest percentage of Asian-Americans.
 Nine of the 10 cities on the list are in California but the top city is Honolulu, HI.
 Vietnamese Americans are the largest group of Asian-Americans in Garden Grove at 27.7% of the population.
 This is the second largest Vietnamese American population in the United States after Westminster, CA. Many Vietnamese Americans in Garden Grove came to California as refugees in the 1980s.